 Design by Yingri Guan

 After the very low income applicant has built their profile, they are now ready to hand in their application package which includes: the profile page (highlighting positive attributes), a universal application, and a background check.
-Giving the landlord everything they need up front and making it as easy as possible to say “yes.”
+Give the landlord everything they need and making it as easy as possible to say “yes.”